 Allergy is associated with depression and anxiety !!

-Allergies are 6th most common chronic health diseases in the world.
+Allergies are the 6th most common chronic health diseases in the world.

 Apart from physical health, allergies can also affect mental health.
 One study, Medical News Today covered last year found that having asthma, allergic rhinitis, or a topic dermatitis could increase a person’s risk of developing a mental illness.

-Research done in Technical University of Munich (TUM) in Germany with total participants of 1,782, who’s age is between 39 and 88 years find out that there is link between the anxiety and depression, and different types of allergy.
+Research was done in the Technical University of Munich (TUM) in Germany with total participants of 1,782, whose age is between 39 and 88 years finds out that there is link between the anxiety and depression, and different types of allergy.
 This study is published in International Archives of Allergy and Immunology.

 Different types of allergies associated with anxiety

 The study has divided the allergies into different groups :